Auditory Processing Disorder Factsheet (for Schools)

 What Teachers Should Know

-Kids with APD often have difficulty recognizing subtle differences between sounds in spoken words, even when the sounds are loud and clear enough to be heard.
+Kids with APD often have trouble recognizing differences between sounds in spoken words, even when the sounds are loud and clear enough to be heard.
 This usually happens when there's background noise, like in a typical classroom.
-In addition, loud or sudden noises can easily distract or bother students with APD.

 If the auditory deficits aren't identified and managed, many students with APD will face academic challenges.